Analysis & plotting#

 $ snb-plot --defect v_Cd_0 --code FHI-aims --path defects_folder --colorbar -0.4 --metric disp --units meV --verbose

-Again if we want to plot the results for all defects present in a given/current directory, we can use the -a/--all flag:
+Again if we want to plot the results for all defects present in a given/current directory, we can just run snb-plot from the top-level directory containing the defect folders.

 Tip